genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 This script installs an application on the Genesis platform from the specified file.

 ### Syntax
-The 'installRelease' script takes two arguments: one mandatory and one optional:
+The `installRelease` script takes two arguments: one mandatory and one optional:

 ```bash
 installRelease productFile [-c | --commit]